isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-kill-flea-eggs.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: How to Kill Flea Eggs (4 Easy Methods)
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /how-to-kill-flea-eggs/
-$12025-05-19T00:00:00+03:00
 ---

 Let's discuss what kills flea eggs in your yard or in [indoor spaces](https://pestpolicy.com/best-indoor-flea-killer/) .
-Honestly, there aren't many things that'll kill flea eggs  - they're supper hardy.
+Honestly, there aren't many things that'll kill flea eggsÂ  - they're supper hardy.
 Fleas will jump off from the cats and dogs to lays their eggs on pet bedding or even house carpeting.
 Any unattended fleas eggs will hatch to a major flea infestation within a month.
-*In summary, here's how to kill flea eggs; vacuuming carpets, rugs and floors will remove the flea eggs dropped by your cats or dogs.
-Vacuuming will clean up flea larvae and their food (flea dirt).
-In addition, vacuuming makes the fleas to emerge from the insecticide-resistant cocoons - exposing them to treatment.  *
+*In summary, here's how to kill flea eggs; vacuuming carpets, rugs and floors will remove the flea eggs dropped by your cats or dogs.Â Vacuuming will clean up flea larvae and their food (flea dirt).
+In addition, vacuuming makes the fleas to emerge from the insecticide-resistant cocoons - exposing them to treatment.Â Â *
 ## Details: How to Kill Flea Eggs?
 Flea eggs are translucent, oval-shaped objected that measure about 0.5 mm (0.02 inches).
 Females fleas lay average of 40 eggs daily in your yard or home - they'll
 [hatch within 2 weeks into larvae](https://pestpolicy.com/how-long-does-it-take-for-flea-eggs-to-hatch/)
 .

-### **1. Vacuum Carpets, Rugs and Floors **
+### **1. Vacuum Carpets, Rugs and FloorsÂ **
 The surest way to control fleas eggs and adult fleas is vacuuming your rugs and carpeted areas - maintain a tidy and clean home.
 The
 [flea vacuum](https://pestpolicy.com/best-vacuums-for-fleas/)
 machine will ruck all the flea eggs, cocoons, and larvae.
 Flea eggs tend to hatch in 2 to 3 days after they're laid.
-Therefore, the vacuuming daily will allow extermination of the eggs and thus prevent them from hatching a new flea generation.
+Therefore, the vacuuming daily will allow extermination of the eggs and thus preventÂ them from hatching a new flea generation.
 Also, lifting your carpet nap during the vacuuming process ensures that the insecticides will penetrate deeper into the fibers of your carpets where eggs and larvae hide.
 In addition, you must vacuum the couches and carpets using a water-based vacuum as it'll remove flea eggs plus [flea dirt](https://pestpolicy.com/what-is-flea-dirt/)